secretsparkle/lisp-shell/README.md

-# lisp-shell
+# uv-lisp
-A shell using the syntax of a generic Lisp implementation
+A REPL that allows for a fusion of UNIX and Lisp.
+The project aims to create a full Lisp interpreter that expands a basic Lisp implementation with multi-threading and machine learning.